Robust Fixed-Order Controller Design for Uncertain Systems with Generalized Common Lyapunov Strictly Positive Realness

-where $X$ and $Y$ are the Toeplitz matrices, with
+where $\bm X$ and $\bm Y$ are the Toeplitz matrices, with

-Note that in~\eqref{eq:realization}, all the parametric uncertainties are imposed on the output matrix only, and this is one of the key points that only one single set of LMIs is enough to address the parametric uncertainties in the whole uncertain domain.
+Note that in~\eqref{eq:realization}, all the parametric uncertainties are imposed on the output matrix only, and this is one of the key points that only one single set of LMIs suffices to address the parametric uncertainties in the whole uncertain domain.

 With the notion of SPRness, the system is asymptotically stable if and only if $ G_{s}(s) \in \mathcal{S}, $ where $\mathcal{S}$ denotes the set of strictly positive real (SPR) transfer functions.
-Then, Theorem~\ref{theorem:stability} is presented, which establishes the equivalence between the robust stability specification and an LMI condition.
+Then, Theorem~\ref{theorem:stability} is given, which establishes the equivalence between the robust stability specification and an LMI condition.

-\begin{theorem}~ The robust stability of the system~\eqref{PlantModel1} in the presence of bounded parametric uncertainties characterized by standard interval variables is guaranteed under the controller~\eqref{Controller1} if and only if there exist a Hermitian matrix $P_s>0$, diagonal matrices $R_{sa}>0$ and $R_{sb}>0$ such that
+\begin{theorem}~ \cite{ma2019robust} The robust stability of the system~\eqref{PlantModel1} in the presence of bounded parametric uncertainties characterized by standard interval variables is guaranteed under the controller~\eqref{Controller1} if and only if there exist a Hermitian matrix $\bm{P_s}>0$, diagonal matrices $\bm{R_{sa}}>0$ and $\bm{R_{sb}}>0$ such that

 where

 \end{theorem}